joanaraposo96/jpetstore-demo-website-automation-task/README.md

-# JPetStore Demo Automation Task
+# JPetStore Demo Website Automation

 This project is a task for the **JPetStore Demo website**, demonstrating automated interactions using **Playwright**.
 The main functionalities covered are: